Muk007/k8s-apps/README.md

 kubectl apply -f core/argo/applications/workloads-applicationset.yaml
 ```

-### Step 5: Get the argo UI url (argocd-server service DNS or External IP) using below command and paste it on your browser
+### Step 5: Get the argo UI url (argocd-server service DNS or External IP) using below command and paste it on your browser (use the nodeport port as well).
+Exmaple http://X.X.X.X:32717

 ```bash
 kubectl get svc argocd-server -n argocd